shayan8111/shayan8111/README.md

 About Me
-- I'm in my last semester of computer programming in Seneca college(https://chat.openai.com/chat).
+- I'm in my last semester of computer programming in Seneca college.
 - During my program I got familiar with different languages and concepts of programming.
 - I have done variouse projects with different languages.